tc39/notes/meetings/2023-09/september-27.md

 MM: I think that – I think you can do better.
 I think I could do better.
 I think that the – when the variables at the very top of the block then if the function definition is hoisted but the function – there’s no use of the function name until after – you know, until after that variable is declared at the top of the block, I don’t see how it can escape before the variable is initialized.

-SYG: Yes, there is – there are sub cases here where we can do better.
-I don’t think that precludes that –
+SYG: Yes, there is, there are sub cases here where we can do better.
+I don’t think that precludes that.

-MM: I think if you –

 SYG: That cannot be – go ahead.